Munene-Kariuki/Todo-list-django/README.md

 + The website is visually appealing.
 + The site lists all tasks by order of completion status.
 Incomplete tasks are rendered first.
 + The site allows a user to create a new task.
-+ Clicking on the delete icon deletes a task from my to do list.
++ Clicking on the delete icon deletes a task from my to-do list.
-+ Clicking on the edit button allows a user to update task informatiion.
++ Clicking on the edit button allows a user to update task information.
-+ The website authenticates existing users and allows new users to signup to the application.
++ The website authenticates existing users and allows new users to sign up for the application.
 + The search bar filters tasks by the first word.

 ## Development and Setup.

-This assumes that `python3` is linked to valid installation of python 3 and that `pip` is installed and `pip3`is valid for installing python 3 packages.
+This assumes that `python3` is linked to a valid installation of python 3 and that `pip` is installed and `pip3`is valid for installing Python 3 packages.

-Installing inside virtualenv is recommended, however you can start your project without virtualenv too.
+Installing inside virtualenv is recommended, however, you can start your project without virtualenv too.

-If you don't have django installed for python 3 then run:
+If you don't have Django installed for Python 3 then run:

     $ pip3 install django

 ### Getting started
-First clone the repository from Github and switch to the new directory:
+First, clone the repository from GitHub and switch to the new directory:

     $ git clone git@github.com:Munene-Kariuki/Todo-list-django.git
-    $ cd Todo-list-django
+    $ cd Todo-list-Django

-Activate the virtualenv for your project.
+Activate the virtual environment for your project.

 Install project dependencies: